 As the WP29 guidelines emphasise: finding means to fulfil the GDPR’s extensive transparency requirements without overloading - in contrary: empowering - the user is a great challenge.
 The authors propose a solution based on layering the information, from concise essentials, presented just-in-time and without much interaction in the use context, to more detailed information in well-designed privacy statements.

 In my evaluation, I distilled six criteria that the first, ad-hoc layer should fulfil and demonstrated some ideas how to turn these into user interfaces.
 Providing more information for the sake of better transparency inevitably comes with a loss of simplicity that is often seen as a lead motif in developing usable user interfaces.
 However, when extending UX thinking into what the guidelines call a “user-centric transparency experience”, the additional information may well turn into improved usability.

-In the next article of this series (due following my broader talk on privacy as UX at the Webkongress Erlangen, 11-12 Sep), I am going to distil further design impulses from the “Guidelines on Transparency under GDPR” – then with a focus on how to present the often abstract information about data-related processes.
+In the second part of this article, I distill further design impulses from the “Guidelines on Transparency under GDPR” - with a focus on how to present the often abstract information about data-related processes.